 On paper, it looks like GM's bet may pay off: The ZR1 can hold its own, at about half the price of other supercars.

-To learn more about the Corvette and other sports cars, take a look at the links on the next page.
+To learn more about the Corvette and other sports cars, take a look at the links below.